On the kink-kink collision problem of for the $\phi^{6}$ model with low speed: Proof of Theorem

-In this subsection, we consider $\phi(t,x)$ a solution of \eqref{nlww} with finite energy with initial data $(\phi_{0}(x),\phi_{1}(x))$ satisfying the hypotheses of Theorem \ref{orbittheo}.
-Indeed, from the local well-posedness of the partial differential equation \eqref{nlww} in the space of solutions with finite energy, we can deduce from Lemma \ref{newmodulation} the existence of a constant $C>0$ and a positive number $\epsilon$ satisfying
+In this subsection, we consider $\phi(t,x)$ as a solution of \eqref{nlww} having finite energy and with an initial data $(u_{1}(x),u_{2}(x))$ satisfying the hypotheses of Theorem \ref{orbittheo}.
+Moreover, if $v$ is small enough, from the local well-posedness of the partial differential equation \eqref{nlww} in the space of solutions with finite energy, we can deduce from Lemma \ref{newmodulation} the existence of a constant $C>0$ and a positive number $\epsilon$ such that for all $t\in[0,\epsilon]$